aman-20232703/networking-cisco-packet-tracer-/README.md

 • Fault Detection: Faulty devices can be easier to detect with proper monitoring.

 ### 3. Star Topology
-In Star Topology, all devices (computers, printers, etc.) are connected individually to a central device such as a switch, hub, or router.
-The central device acts as a communication hub through which all data passes
+All the devices are connected to each other through central concentrator(hub and switch) forming star like structure.
+The computer can be connected to the hub or switch using UTP, STP & optic-fibre. the cost to setup a star is high becuase each device on network will utilize an individual length of cable from the concentrator to its location. failure of sigle device doesnot halt entire netwok but failure of concentrator can halt.common protocols used in this :- ethrnet, tokenring, ARCnet & localtalk.
 #### Advantages
 • Easy to manage and troubleshoot: Faults are isolated to individual connections.

 • Failure of one device does not affect the entire network.

 • Scalable: Easy to add more devices.

 • Better performance: Data can be sent to multiple devices without collisions if a switch is used.

 ### 4. Mesh Topology
 In Mesh Topology, every device is connected directly to every other device in the network.
 This means multiple paths exist between any two devices.